-Significant organisational change and development has been implemented within GMMH over the last 22 months, with the redesign of corporate services, the alignment of clinical and operational leadership structures and service level redesign.
+Significant organisational change and development has been implemented within GMMH over the last 24 months, with the redesign of corporate services, the alignment of clinical and operational leadership structures and service level redesign.
 A process of developing our shared values and organisational culture will now be fundamental.

-6.0 Summary and Next Steps
+7. Summary and Next Steps

-Year two of the two/three year programme to transform the clinical system in Manchester is coming to an end.
+Year two of the two/three year programme to transform the clinical system has completed.
 Significant progress has been made, with many key performance indicators seeing a positive upward trend.
-Other improvements will be achieved following the large scale organisational changes that are coming to an end.
+Other improvements will be achieved following the large scale organisational changes that are coming to an end and with the next 12 months being dedicated to embedding these changes, to create and maintain a positive learning culture across all services.
 Service users, carers, staff, and other stakeholders remain involved in all elements of transformation and a strategy is being developed to ensure their onward engagement for when transformation becomes part of the Trusts normal business.

 Corporate support from the trust for Manchester services continues to be extensive with a wholesale programme to improve and upgrade IT systems and infrastructure planned, and with the introduction of a new IM&T patient information system planned for December 2019.
-To date GMMH has committed £1.6m to improve the Manchester systems.
+To date GMMH has committed a total pf £1.6m to improve the Manchester systems.
 GMMH is also investing in a capital programme, which will make essential improvements to the community team premises.